Steamed Broccoli Recipe

 Instructions

-- Cover with a lid and cook for 5-7 minutes (if using larger pieces) or until broccoli is tender when pierced with a fork but not mushy.
+- Cover with a lid and cook for 3-5 minutes (5-6 minutes for thicker stems), or until the broccoli is tender when pierced with a fork, but still crisp and not mushy.

-- Serve broccoli sprinkled with salt, pepper, and red pepper flakes and drizzled with olive oil.
+- Serve the steamed broccoli drizzled with olive oil, sprinkled with salt, pepper, garlic powder, and red pepper flakes.